aimeos/aimeos-docs/src/frontend/html/basket-components.md

 Most of the HTML layout code is located in the shared [common summary partials](https://github.com/aimeos/ai-client-html/tree/master/client/html/templates/common/summary) so you will have to revise it if you want to change the layout.

-If you want to change the layout of the basket independently from the checkout summary and the confirmation e-mail, you can use the [client/html/basket/standard/summary/detail](../../config/client-html/basket-standard.md#detail) configuration setting to point to a different partial file.
+If you want to change the layout of the basket independently of the checkout summary and the confirmation e-mail, you can use the [client/html/basket/standard/summary/detail](../../config/client-html/basket-standard.md#detail) configuration setting to point to a different partial file.

 ## Templates